UMD-ACES/MITM/README.md

 3. If you are having issues with a particular MITM instance, please make sure to communicate the session id

 ## Stay up to date
-`git pull origin master` inside the /root/MITM directory.
+Run `git pull origin master` inside the /root/MITM directory.

 ## Documentation
 [Wiki Page](https://github.com/UMD-ACES/MITM/wiki)